-ACECQA’s 2018-19 Annual Report highlights year of progress amidst two major reviews
+ACECQA’s 2018-19 Annual Report highlights year of progress

 The Australian Children’s Education and Care Quality Authority (ACECQA) have released their 2018-19 annual report detailing a broad range of initiatives and confirming another year of progress for the agency responsible for overseeing the delivery of nationally consistent and high quality early childhood education and care under the National Quality Framework.